MEET OUR TEAM

 support for her patients to help them navigate their lives, provide healing, and achieve their overall goals.

-Elizabeth currently accepts Tricare, BCBS, Humana, Aetna and United Healthcare.
+Elizabeth currently only conducting virtual appointments and accepts Tricare, BCBS, Humana, Aetna and United Healthcare.

 Kelly Starbuck, LPC